A Guide to the Eviction Process in Denver, Colorado

 Serving Notice Before Evicting a Tenant Who Doesn’t Pay Rent

-You must use this type of written notice to kickstart the eviction process of a tenant who refuses to pay rent.
+The landlord must use this type of written notice to evict a tenant who refuses to pay rent.
 The exact notice period depends on the tenancy type.
-For tenants renting “exempt” rental properties, you must serve them a 5-Day Notice to Pay prior to going to court.
+For tenants renting “exempt” rental properties, the landlord must serve them a 5-Day Notice to Pay prior to going to court.

 “Exempt” rental properties are those where the landlord owns a maximum of 5 units.
-If the tenant doesn’t pay the rent within 5 days, you can file an eviction action in court.
+If the tenant pays the monthly rate within 5 days, you do not have to file an eviction action in court.

-To kickstart the eviction process of a tenant living in an employer-provided unit, you must provide them a 3-Day Notice to Pay.
+A tenant living in an employer-provided unit, the landlord must provide them a 3-Day Notice to Pay.
 This will give the tenant three days to pay the overdue rent or move out.

-And for all other types of tenancies, you must serve them a 10-Day Notice to Pay.
+And for all other types of tenancies, landlords must serve them a 10-Day Notice to Pay to avoid court precedings.
 Similarly, this will give the tenant a maximum of 10 days to either pay the overdue rent or move out.

 pay rent for rental unit

-If the tenant doesn’t pay the overdue rent or moves out within the notice period, you can move to court for action.
+If the tenant doesn’t pay the overdue rent or moves out within the notice period, the landlord should move to court for action.

 Notice to Comply for a Lease Violation

-Under Colorado law, you can also evict a tenant for failing to uphold the terms of the written lease agreement.
-According to the law, you must first allow such a tenant to correct the violation prior to evicting them.
+Under Colorado eviction laws, you can also evict a tenant for failing to uphold the terms of the written lease agreement.
+According to the Colorado eviction laws, the landlord must first allow such a tenant to correct the violation prior to evicting them.

 For tenants renting “exempt” properties, you must provide them a 5-Day Notice to Comply.
 This will give the tenant 5 days to cure the violation in order to avoid getting evicted.